UPDATED: June 15, 2020

 Older homes are full of character and historic allure.
 If the idea of purchasing an older home appeals to you, consider the potential repairs involved.
-Historic homes, particularly those with plumbing systems dating from the 60’s or before, require updates to remain functional.
+Historic homes, particularly those with plumbing systems dating from the ’60s or before, require updates to remain functional.

-Galvanized plumbing, or iron pipes, were popular prior to 1960.
+Galvanized steel plumbing, or iron pipes, were popular in homes built prior to 1960.
 If your plumbing is made from this material, you may experience low water pressure due to corroded or plugged-up pipes.
 When galvanized plumbing starts to go bad, system-wide pipe replacement can be expensive.

 Sewer Line Issues